codepreeet/Ai-Based-Question-Level-classification-System/README.md

 Evaluate and visualize results

-🎓 Project Leader
+👨‍🎓 Project Leader
 Name: Gurpreet Singh

 Institution: Haldia Institute of Technology

-Role: Group Leader and Developer of this Final Year Major Project.
+Role: Group Leader and Developer of this Final Year Major Project

 📜 License
 This project is open for academic and research use.
-Please cite appropriately.
+Please cite appropriately if used.

 ✨ Acknowledgements
-Faculty guide and project mentor.
+My respected faculty guide and project mentor

-Open-source community for scikit-learn and pandas.
+The open-source community for scikit-learn, pandas, and matplotlib

 📌 Contact
-For any queries or collaboration ideas, feel free to reach out via GitHub issues.
+For any queries or collaboration ideas, feel free to open an Issue or connect via my GitHub profile.

-✅ Final Note
-This repository represents my complete and final implementation.
-No deep learning was used — only TF-IDF + SVM, carefully tuned for the best performance on my custom question dataset.

 📎 How to Cite
 @project{singh2025finalyear,